Click on the above download icon to read the WA 2010 Apology to the states survivors of forced adoption

 ARMS and Adoption

-To make matters worse, adoption up till the seventies adoption was a closed and not open process.
-This means that adopted adults and their natural families were denied access to identifying information.
-The original birth certificate of the child was kept confidential forever as a new one was issued bearing the names of their adoptive parents.
-The adoptee was denied of their rights to access their original birth certificates and their natural families, the rights to know the new name of their child.
+Throughout these decades adoption up till the seventies awas an entirely closed (secretive) process.
+This meant that all adopted adults and their natural families were denied access to identifying information.
+The newborns original birth certificate was to be kept confidential forever, ensuring their true identity was kept secret.
+A second birth certificate was issued once the adoption was legally finalisaed which stated the adoptee's new name and gave detail of only their new adoptive parents.
+The adoptee was denied their rights to access their original birth certificates and their natural families, the rights to know the new name of their child.
 This also includes children being forcefully taken away from their mother without consent.
 Advocacy to reveal the information started in the 1970s and this law was finally overturned in the 1980s.
 This was when ARMS was formed.
 After many years of lobbying MP’s ARMS was successful in obtaining legal access to identifying information once their child turned 18.
-This is a tremendous victory for the family members affected by adoption.
+This was a tremendous victory for the family members affected by adoption.
 As a result, more families were reunited.
-Without this information, mothers would not be able to locate their child and children would not have known the truth about their lives.
+Without this information, mothers would not be able to locate their child would not have known the truth about their lives.

 Reunion has helped many adopted adults to confirm a sense of identity and for the natural families it has brought knowledge of the welfare of their lost child.
-For some it was a tragic ending as they discovered that the person they were seeking had died or killed themselves and that the adopted adult or their natural parent had had a traumatic and difficult life.
-Sadly many adoptees killed themselves before they were able to resolve their confusion and settle their identity and many mothers also committed suicide because of the depth of the trauma they had suffered.
+For some it has been a devastating experience to discover the son or daughter they were seeking had died or had taken their own life.
+For many mothers to learn that their child did not live the privaledged life that had been consistently promised by adoption aurthorities but had experienced a traumatic and difficult life.
+Sadly many adoptees killed themselves before they were able to resolve their inner turmoil and attempt to reconcile their identity and many mothers committed suicide because of the depth of the trauma they had suffered.

 Over this period of time ARMS’ members spent their time supporting one another because with each reunion the awful truth about adoption began to be exposed.
 The fact was that even those adopted people who had good and kind adoptive parents still had a need to know about their genealogical roots.
 It was helpful for them to associate with other people who looked, acted, felt and thought as they did ie, their natural families.
 It is a normal human need and this had been overlooked in the race to supply as many babies as possible via adoption to infertile couples.
 Equally, parents too had been traumatized not only by the separation but also the cruel and inhumane way they had been treated by social workers, their own families of origin, and because of the lies they had been told about adoption.